IonutOjicaDE/backup-script-kdrive/README.md

 # Configuration of `restore-script.sh`
 You can copy paste most of the configuration lines from the `backup-script.sh`.

 Please pay attention to enter the right SOURCE and the right DESTINATION.
-At the end, destination will mach source.
+At the end, destination will match source.
 Source will be intact.
 Destination will be altered, without extra notification or warning.
+All modified or deleted files will be moved to OLD folder.

 # Usage
 Clone the script on your machine: